deviceinsight/ux4iot-react/README.md

 - ux4iot Admin SDKs
 - ux4iot Admin API
 - Reference to other related libraries of the ux4iot service

+## Tests
+- As ux4iot-react does not provide a lot of tests, the main features in this library are tested via integration tests in an internal repository.

 ## Releasing